MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/change-nameservers-at-1-1-internet.md

 ## <a name="add-a-txt-record-for-verification"></a>Aggiungere un record TXT a scopo di verifica

-Prima di usare il proprio dominio con Microsoft 365, è necessario dimostrare di esserne il proprietario.
-La capacità di accedere al proprio account nel registrar e di creare il record DNS dimostra a Microsoft 365 che si è il proprietario del dominio.
+Before you use your domain with Microsoft 365, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft 365 that you own the domain.

 > [!NOTE]
-> Questo record viene usato esclusivamente per verificare di essere proprietari del dominio e non ha altri effetti. È possibile eliminarlo in un secondo momento, se si preferisce.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Seguire i passaggi indicati sotto oppure [guardare il video (iniziare da 0:42)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-1-1-Internet-0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3?ui=en-US&amp;rs=en-US&amp;ad=US).
+Seguire i passaggi indicati sotto oppure [guardare il video (iniziare da 0:42)](https://support.microsoft.com/office/0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3).

 1. Per iniziare, passare alla propria pagina dei domini su 1&1 IONOS tramite [questo collegamento](https://account.1and1.com/?redirect_url=https%3A%2F%2Fmy.1and1.com%2F).
 You'll be prompted to log in.